Matir03/minions/spooky/docs/design_sketch.md

 - maybe do something with the lookahead from MCTS backpropagation?

 Spawn:
+(This logic, including blotto-informed decisions, is now primarily handled within `BoardNode`s for each board, as part of `GameNode` expansion.)

 - compute candidate spawn location \+ unit combos for spawn stage
 - tabulate combo: heuristic goodness, price values